infinitymeme/mc-plugins-ap-java/README.md

 Rename the folder it extracted to from `Startup Files` to `Minecraft Server` or whatever you want your server folder to be called.

-Navigate into the `server` folder and run `run.bat`.
+Navigate into the `server` folder and run `start.bat`.
 This will open a console window, which is the server running.
 It will eventully stop with an error.

 ![Server Error](https://github.com/ferisril000/mc-plugins-ap-java/blob/images/cap06.png?raw=true)

 Like the error says, you haven't agreed to the EULA.
-Minimize (not close!) the console and there will be a `eula.txt` in the same directory where the `run.bat` file was.
+Minimize (not close!) the console and there will be a `eula.txt` in the same directory where the `start.bat` file was.

 To agree to the EULA, you just have to change `eula=false` on the last line of the text file to `eula=true`.
 Make sure you save the file.